roffin/bookmarkletgetter/README.md

 The folder will be added to the Bookmark Bar, but can be moved.

 ## Versions
+v1.3.1
+- Updated code to update bookmark(lets) instead of first removing and then adding again

 v1.3.0
 - Added "Delete" button next to config row(s) on options page